All Next-to-Next-to-Extremal One-Loop Correlators of AdS Supergluons and Supergravitons

 where $\alpha_0\, {\omega_s \omega_t}$ corresponds to the possible pole non-analyticity.
 It turns out that $\alpha_0=0$ by comparing with the known result $\langle 3335 \rangle$ recorded in \cite{Aprile:2019rep}.

-We verify the resulting Mellin amplitude for $p,q,r=2,3,...,8$ using the method in \cite{Aprile:2019rep} as an independent check.
+We verify the resulting Mellin amplitude of $\langle pqr(p+q+r-4)\rangle$ for $p,q,r=2,3,...,8$ using the method in \cite{Aprile:2019rep} as an independent check (all other configurations are related by crossing symmetry).
 One can also show that this result correctly reduces to the $\langle 22pp \rangle$ cases considered in \cite{Alday:2019nin}.
+Note that these examples may involve a large window region, in which case the previous method \cite{Aprile:2019rep} becomes heavy.
 We provide the Mellin amplitude $\mathcal{M}^{(2)}_{{\rm GR},st}$ and the corresponding position space result in supplemental materials.

 {\bf Outlook.} A natural future task is to consider N$^{k\geq3}$E correlators using the method developed in this letter.
 In \cite{Huang:2023ppy}, N$^3$E supergluons and various examples of N$^{>3}$E are studied, where the observed analytic structure of residues can also be perfectly explained by differential representation.
 And we expect the analytic structure of supergraviton residues to be similar as in supergluon cases.
 We also conjecture that, for arbitrary KK modes, the correlators can always be written as